 - Lower rate of taxes

-There are a lot of financial advantages and tax breaks that make doing business in Shenzhen much easy and profitable.
-While the national average of corporate tax in China is 30%, Shenzhen Free Trade Zone offers a corporate tax of 16.5%.
+Shenzhen offers numerous financial benefits and tax incentives that make conducting business in the city significantly more profitable.
+For instance, while the average corporate tax rate in China is 30%, the Shenzhen Free Trade Zone provides a substantially reduced corporate tax rate of only 16.5%.

 - No duty on warehousing

-This means there is no import tax for storing your imported goods.
-Hence, you are not required to spend hours of your time figuring the import tax and pay for the goods to be delivered in Shenzhen Free Trade Zone.
-Companies can directly get their goods into the mainland and ship them directly to their respective warehouses.
-There is no requirement for import tax.
+This implies that there are no import taxes applicable for storing your imported goods within the Shenzhen Free Trade Zone.
+Therefore, you do not need to spend hours calculating the import taxes or paying for the goods to be transported to the zone.
+Companies can directly transport their goods to the mainland and deliver them to their respective warehouses without any import tax obligations.